In this blog post, we’ll compare three of the best website feedback tools out there: Usersnap, BugHerd, and Marker.io (that’s us!).

 For example, if you were to send your client a website for review, you’d want to keep it simple.
 In that case, you’ll use the Guest form:

-But if you’re looking to do some internal feedback, you want to be as specific as possible right off the bat with the Member form:
+But if you’re looking to do some internal QA, you want to be as specific as possible right off the bat with the Member form:

 And if you want to be even more efficient, you can preset specific values for each field.

 Marker.io pricing & recap

 Marker.io’s pricing ranges from $39 to $79/mo., depending on features.